Margaret H. Wright

-Margaret H. Wright (born February 18, 1944) is an American computer scientist and Mathematician.

-She is the Silver Professor of Computer Science and former Chair of the Computer Science department at Courant Institute of Mathematical Sciences, New York University, with research interests in optimization, linear algebra, and scientific computing.
+Margaret H. Wright (born February 18, 1944) is an American computer scientist and mathematician.
+She is a Silver Professor of Computer Science and former chair of the Computer Science department at Courant Institute of Mathematical Sciences, New York University, with research interests in optimization, linear algebra, and scientific computing.
+She was elected to the National Academy of Engineering in 1997 for development of numerical optimization algorithms and for leadership in the applied mathematics community.
+She was elected to the National Academy of Sciences in 2005.
+She was the first woman to serve as President of the Society for Industrial and Applied Mathematics.

-Early Life and Education
+Early life and education

 Wright was born in San Francisco in 1944, and spent her early childhood in Hanford, California.
 Both of her parents were medical doctors.
 At age 10, her family moved to Tucson, Arizona, where she attended junior and high school.
 She graduated high school in 1960 at the age of 16.
 She excelled in school, especially in mathematics.

 She went to college at Stanford University, one of the few top-ranked universities that accepted women at that time.
 She was interested in numerous subjects including literature, French, history, and mathematics, and she decided to major in mathematics thanks to some advice that a degree in mathematics would lead to better job opportunities than a degree in English or history.
 She planned to have a job because her mother had always worked.

-She received a B.S. degree in Mathematics from Stanford University in 1964.
-She completed an M.S. in Computer Science from Stanford University in 1965.
+She received a B.S. degree in mathematics from Stanford University in 1964.
+She completed an M.S. in computer science from Stanford University in 1965.

-After completing her M.S., she worked at GTE Sylvania from 1965-1971 where she wrote software to implement mathematical simulations.
+After completing her M.S., she worked at GTE Sylvania from 1965 to 1971, where she wrote software to implement mathematical simulations.
 As part of this work, she learned about optimization methods such as the newly published Fletcher-Powell method and linear programming.
 At that time, it was legal for employers to discriminate against women, and she was earning significantly less than men with lower qualifications.
 For this and other reasons, she decided to return to Stanford in 1971 to earn her Ph.D.

-Wright entered the Ph.D. program in Computer Science at Stanford University in 1971 and was supported by an assistantship from Gene H. Golub.
+Wright entered the Ph.D. program in computer science at Stanford University in 1971 and was supported by an assistantship from Gene H. Golub.
 During her Ph.D. studies, Philip E. Gill and Walter Murray, two researchers from the National Physical Laboratory (United Kingdom), came to visit and ended up having a profound impact on her Ph.D. and career.
-She served as a teaching assistant for a course taught by Walter Murray and go to know him.
+She served as a teaching assistant for a course taught by Walter Murray and got to know him.
 When Gill and Murray returned to the UK, she went as well for six months and did much of her dissertation research during this period.
 She returned to Stanford and obtaining her Ph.D. in 1976.
 Her thesis was on numerical methods for nonlinearly constrained optimization.